fisapool/FiCHATGPT/README.md

 ## Features

 🔄 **Cookie Management**
-- Export and import cookies
+- Export and import cookies for ChatGPT sessions
-- Secure cookie handling
+- Secure cookie handling for OpenAI authentication
 - Validation and error checking
 - Support for various cookie formats